cqframework/atom_cql_support/README.md

+# :rotating_light:Notice:rotating_light:
+*This plugin is deprecated*

-**NOTICE**: With the [sunsetting of Atom](https://github.blog/2022-06-08-sunsetting-atom/) the CQL plugin is no longer being supported.
+ With the [sunsetting of Atom](https://github.blog/2022-06-08-sunsetting-atom/) the CQL plugin is no longer being supported.
 Please migrate to using the [VS Code](https://marketplace.visualstudio.com/items?itemName=cqframework.cql) plugin instead.